 Nick was previously Northeastern University’s Vice President for New Ventures.
 At Northeastern, Nick founded the Experiential Network which has served over two thousand students with real world projects from 800 employers.
 He also launched the first university bootcamp, Level, which was recognized as an innovation by the U.S. Department of Education.
 Nick previously co-founded Infochimps, which was acquired by CSC (NYSE: DXC), and was a Vice President at Boundless, which was acquired by Follett.
 He earned his JD, with Honors, at the University of Texas at Austin, and his BBA at Emory University’s Goizueta Business School.

-Sabrina was most recently an AVP of Marketing at Southern New Hampshire University, where she led marketing and growth strategy for College for America, a groundbreaking set of competency-based programs designed to be radically affordable and flexible.
+Sabrina is co-founder of Edmit, which helps families make smarter financial decisions about college.
+She was previously an AVP at Southern New Hampshire University, where she lead growth and marketing for an internal startup, College for America, connecting higher education outcomes with employment skills.
 Sabrina has worked with leading higher education institutions throughout her career to better serve students and their missions.
 Her prior experience includes work with venture-backed ed-tech companies, Pearson, and Ithaka.
 Sabrina has an MBA from Stanford and a BA in Religious Studies from Yale.

 Chris previously worked as a software engineer at BevSpot, Localytics, HubSpot, and Intuit, and most recently started and scaled a Boston-based development shop that has completed numerous full-stack software consulting projects for area tech startups.
 Chris earned his Bachelor of Science in Computer Science and Information Science at Northeastern University, and as an active alumnus has since founded the Jelly Incubation Fund for CCIS, which financially supports unique student projects and initiatives.